Applying for a GLAA Licence

 The GLAA is pleased to partner with the Association of Labour Providers (ALP) in the provision of training for applicants and licence holders.
 The ALP has developed training for labour providers which focuses on providing you and your business with information on how to ensure that your business is recruiting workers ethically and legally.
 The training is free and we would encourage you to attend one of the sessions as it will help you to understand the Licensing standards and how to remain compliant.

 Follow the link below for more information about the workshops and booking details:

 How long does it take?

-During this period we run checks with other government departments and enforcement agencies, and your application inspection will be carried out.
 For more information on how the GLAA's inspection process works read our Inspections explained document.